COVID-19 Safety Guidelines

-The Crew Company plans to implement policies that may be part of individual production’s COVID-19 safety guidelines.
+The Crew Company implements policies that are part of individual production’s COVID-19 safety guidelines.

 Guidelines include the following:

 - Production Company hiring the crew maintains the right to take the temperature of each crew member prior to entry on set, and reserves the right to refuse entry if crew

-- Some productions may choose to test crew members prior to hiring and enact quarantines during shooting timeline.
+- Some productions may choose to test crew members for COVID-19 prior to hiring and enact quarantines during shooting timeline.
 All costs would be covered by production.

-- All crew members should wear PPE such as; clear face shields / masks covering mouth and nose, protective gloves, cloth booties when requested by location.
+- All crew members will wear PPE at all times, such as; clear face shields / masks covering mouth and nose, protective gloves, cloth booties when requested by location.

 - All persons on set to maintain 6′ for proper social distancing

 - When possible, a designated crew member should be tasked with disinfecting all door handles, light switches, bathroom fixtures, or any other surfaces and

-- Use washable/disposable sheeting to place on floors when possible to place pelican bags, and other items carrying camera and lighting kits
+- Use washable/disposable sheeting to place on floors when possible to place pelican/equipment cases, and other items carrying camera and lighting kits

 - Clean all camera kits, computer keyboards, hard drives, lighting poles, etc. thoroughly with sanitizing wipes after each shoot.